 Good morning, y’all.
 I mentioned earlier that one of the positives of being on house arrest due to the Corona was missing the multiple services of The Full Gospel Original Church of God.
 Mulva continues to live her faith and brings me the highlights.
 They have sparked some “spirited” discussions.
 Today’s free-for-all didn’t revolve around ideology as much as personality.
 Personality is always so much harder.
 Ideology is in the vapor, personalities you can reach out and touch.
 I guess that means I have trouble with reality.

-The congregation showed their tolerance and reached out to a woman pastor this time, the Reverend Helena Corbeille.
+The congregation showed their tolerance and reached out to a woman pastor this time, the Reverend Helena Handbasket.
 I asked Mulva if it was tolerance or parsimonious that determined the choosing of a woman.
-The Reverend Corbeille was about thirty percent cheaper than her male counterpart.
-Mulva bit her tongue and proceeded to tell me what a good job the Reverend Corbeille had done.
+The Reverend Handbasket was about thirty percent cheaper than her male counterpart.
+Mulva bit her tongue and proceeded to tell me what a good job the Reverend Handbasket had done.

 The congregation appeared to have been truly moved.
 Hugh Morris came forward and gave his soul to Jesus.
 Old man Morris hasn’t moved in his pew in the last twenty years, even to scratch.
 For decades folks have speculated he had gone on to his final reward when they’d see him sitting so still during the service.
 Ever watchful, the congregation has been denied their view of an ascension for years.
 On the last note of the benediction, old man Morris always pops up and goes on about his business.
 This Sunday Hugh popped up early.
 I hope it was the altar call and not a bladder call.